 At the start of 2018, right before my father Wayne’s 60th birthday, he was diagnosed with Parkinson’s Disease.
 Not everyone with Parkinson’s experiences the same symptoms or to the same intensity.
-For my father Wayne it was the sudden onset of tremors.
-He has always worked hard to support my sister and I, putting in the extra hours to earn a little extra for us to put towards a night out or new adventure.
+For my father Wayne, it was the sudden onset of tremors.
+He has always worked hard to support my sister and me, putting in the extra hours to earn a little extra for us to put towards a night out or new adventure.
 Whilst he is still pushing himself now, eventually he is going to have to slow down, and this breaks my heart.
 Finding a cure would not only help my father, but so many other families experiencing similar journeys.

 Why Shake It Up Australia?